RETALIATION

 *Mt.
 23.14, Mk.
 12.40; Mt.
 5.20; Mt.
 15.10-14, Mt.
 16.6, Lk.
 20.47.

-When he mentioned the ‘Eye for an Eye’ scripture, Jesus directly addressed the status of the priesthood, obviously criticized them, and then usually pointed to a more enlightened standard.
 Do not allow those whom you consider above you to suppress you!
 Is there no mercy?
 Jesus speaks brazenly, much like John the Baptist.
 To those listening, Jesus tells about a new pathway to spiritual and personal freedom.

 If your eyes can see, or your ears can hear, turn away from these encompassing and binding laws imparted unto you.
 Personal laws concerning earthbound beliefs of poverty, lack of faith, and other limitations, become diminished by the enlightened teaching Jesus now provides.
 “The law and the prophets were until John (Lk.
 16.16).
 “Since that time (the advent of John the Baptist) the kingdom of God [not law] has been preached, and everyone is pressing into it,” Jesus tells his listeners.
 The intellectual pursuit of the scribes and lawyers has led to convoluted thinking, a certain kind of mental bondage, wherein the enlightenment into God cannot prosper.

 Jesus’ new interpretation of the law reaches deep into the heart of a man.
 To interpret the law with love instead of an abundance of legalism, to love your enemies as you should your neighbor (Mt.
 5.43; also, Lev.
 19.18), and to come to terms with all enemies by praying for them—this would be the teaching Jesus proselytized.
-Praying for those who have hurt you, practicing love soul-to-soul, and that faith rises above the consecration of ritual sacrifice, to gain the new vision by this turning of the other cheek, all become the linchpin of a church later to be formed.
+Praying for those who have hurt you, practicing love soul-to-soul, and that faith rises above the consecration of ritual sacrifice, to gain the new vision by this turning of the other cheek, all of these attributes become the linchpin of a church later to be formed.

 What is Jesus teaching us?
 You drink from the well of the spirit, and no longer from the well of yourself, or the law, or the world—God is above all and oversees all.
 These teachings are fundamental to the practice of the Way.